microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

 # Hallucination Mitigation best practices
 **Input Prompts**

- A focused, precise, and clear input prompt will likely generate accurate information, for example instead of asking "what happened in WW1", you can ask , "Summarize the significant events in WW1 including causes of conflict"
+ A focused, precise, and clear input prompt will likely generate accurate information

+ for example instead of asking "what happened in WW1", you can ask , "Summarize the significant events in WW1 including causes of conflict"

 **LLM parameters**